-Clopidogrel Bisulphate is methyl (S)- α -(o-chlorophenyl)-6,7-dihydrothieno[3,2-c]pyridine -5-(4H)-acetate sulphate.
-The empirical formula is C16H16CLNO2S,H2SO4 and its molecular weight is 419.9 g/mol.
-The chemical structural formula is:
+Clopidogrel bisulphate, a thienopyridine class inhibitor of P2Y12 ADP platelet receptors.
+Chemically it is methyl (+)-(S)- α -(2-chlorophenyl)-6,7-dihydrothieno[3,2-c]pyridine-5-(4H) acetate sulfate.
+The empirical formula of clopidogrel bisulfate is C16H16ClNO2S•H2SO4 and its molecular weight is 419.9.

+The structural formula is as follows: